Multidisciplinary, project-based digital learning content for vocational education

 Project-oriented work is often not sufficiently integrated into training, either through workbooks that are not up-to-date or through trainers/teachers who do not (yet) use the project approach

-- Contents of textbooks for initial training in the agricultural and IT sectors are confronted with the actual requirements of the labor market in these areas
+- confronting contents of textbooks for vocational training in the agricultural and IT sectors with actual labor market requirements in these fields;

-- In close coordination with vocational training teachers and labor market representatives, tasks for project-related work, which develops digital tools and assessment practices to be used for this
+- developing - in close consultation with VET teachers and labor market representatives – tasks for project-based work, the digital tools to be used for this purpose, and assessment practices;

-- Project-based, reusable, motivating digital learning content collected and made accessible with an interdisciplinary approach
+- collecting and making accessible project-based, reusable, motivating digital learning contents with an interdisciplinary approach.

 Mini-courses are also to be designed to prepare teachers and students for successful project work.

-In Germany, the dual training system promotes the close integration of theory and practice for most training occupations, so that the coordination of professional requirements and knowledge transfer in the vocational school prepares you for the world of work in an almost optimal way.
+In Germany, the dual training system promotes the close integration of theory and practice for most training occupations, so that the coordination of professional requirements trained in a company and knowledge transfer in the vocational school prepares people for the world of work in an almost optimal way.